-The movements in the Council's Property, Plant and Equipment for the year 2011/12 are set out in the table below.
+The movements in the Council's Property, Plant and Equipment for the year 2012/13 are set out in the table below.
 Estimated asset lives and depreciation rates are set out in the Accounting Policies.

-The Council re-values its Property, Plant and Equipment on a five year basis (25% each of the last four years of the programme and an impairment review at the end of the financial year) using its valuers, Wilks, Head & Eve.
-In 2010 the basis of valuation for Council Dwellings was changed by the Treasury and as a result a significant reduction in value has been accounted for and reflected in the comparative table below for 2010/11.
+The Council revalues its Property, Plant and Equipment on a five year basis (25% each of the last four years of the programme and an impairment review at the end of the financial year) using its valuers, Wilks, Head & Eve.